|Volume VIII, Issue 1a

 If not parking on campus, please respect our residential neighbors and refrain from parking in front of homes.

-Current Chaffey College students can ride any Omnitrans route at any time simply by swiping your Chaffey ID.
+Current Chaffey College students can ride any Omnitrans route for FREE at any time simply by swiping your Chaffey ID.
 An ID card can be obtained at any of the three Chaffey College campuses.
-The Bookstore will continue to sell full-fare, disabled and senior bus passes for non-students.
+The Bookstore offers full-fare, disabled, and senior bus passes for non-students.

 DISCOUNT TICKETS AVAILABLE IN THE BOOKSTORE